 European social security regulations and social security conventions

 When an employee works and/or lives in the Netherlands cross-border then the European regulations No 1408/71 and No 883/2004 or a social security convention will usually determine the state in which the employee is covered by social security insurance schemes.
 The objective of the social security regulations and social security conventions is to avoid situations in which an employee is not insured, or is insured in more than 1 state.
+Separate arrangements have been made for employees working in the United Kingdom from the Netherlands and vice versa.
+For more information, please go to 'Social security conventions' under 'Brexit'.

 When the European conventions are not applicable and a social security convention has not been concluded then the national legislation of the Netherlands and the state in which the employee lives will determine which state's social security insurance schemes are applicable.